-On January 31, 2007, Florida adopted Rule 62-296.340, F.A.C., to address BART analyses and on February 7, 2008, Florida adopted Rule 62-296.341, F.A.C., to address reasonable progress four-factor analyses.
-On March 19, 2010, Florida submitted the initial regional haze SIP which relied on these rules to represent commitment to achieve any required reductions by 2018, the end of the first implementation period.
-On August 31, 2010, Florida amended the regional haze SIP to remove Rule 62-296.341, F.A.C., and propose to rely on EPA’s CAIR and Boiler MACT to satisfy reasonable progress.
-This SIP amendment also included case-by-case BART determinations for 5 facilities.
-Due to the remand of CAIR, Florida amended the SIP again on September 17, 2012, to replace reliance on CAIR and Boiler MACT with case-by-case BART and reasonable progress determinations for all affected sources.
-Florida amended the SIP one last time on March 10, 2015 to include an additional BART limit for one source.
+Due to the remand of CAIR, Florida amended the SIP again on Sept.
+17, 2012, to replace reliance on CAIR and Boiler MACT with case-by-case BART and reasonable progress determinations for all affected sources.
+Florida amended the SIP one last time on March 10, 2015, to include an additional BART limit for one source.
 The BART and reasonable progress determinations in the final regional haze SIP are summarized below.

 Of the 46 BART-eligible sources:

-25 were exempt due to meeting modeling exemption criteria, with 8 receiving permits to meet the criteria.
+Twenty-five were exempt due to meeting modeling exemption criteria, with eight receiving permits to meet the criteria.

-10 completed a full BART analysis, with 8 facilities receiving permits to install new controls, upgrade existing controls or set limits.
+Ten completed a full BART analysis, with eight facilities receiving permits to install new controls, upgrade existing controls or set limits.

 Of the 32 reasonable progress units:

-8 units at 5 facilities required a full four-factor analysis with 2 facilities receiving permits.
+Eight units at five facilities required a full four-factor analysis with two facilities receiving permits.

-3 units at 3 facilities took permit limits to reduce their Q/d to less than 50 and did not require four-factor analysis.
+Three units at three facilities took permit limits to reduce their Q/d to less than 50 and did not require four-factor analysis.

-11 units at 3 facilities were permitted to permanently shut down and did not require four-factor analysis.
+Eleven units at three facilities were permitted to permanently shut down and did not require four-factor analysis.

-The remaining 10 units were located at 6 BART sources which completed BART determinations in lieu of four-factor analysis.
+The remaining 10 units were located at six BART sources that completed BART determinations in lieu of four-factor analysis.